GeoscienceAustralia/TsuTools/dev/SFFMAnalysis2015/CODE0/README.txt

 ##############################################################################

 ./DATA
-    contains key data -- see the readme there for more information
+    contains scripts to download / preprocess key data -- see the readme there for more information

 ./PACKAGES